AMERICAN SOCIETY OF PLUMBING ENGINEERS

 Exception: Persons employed by municipal, state, or federal governments for the purpose of designing and/or specifying plumbing systems shall be eligible for membership as Full Members or Associate Members, provided they have fulfilled the experience required as outlined for each respective classification.

-(f) Special Member: Anyone employed by or doing business as a contractor or having a special interest in plumbing design who does not meet any of the qualifications for membership in any other grade.
+(f) Special Member: Anyone employed by or doing business as a contractor or having a special interest in engineering and/or design of plumbing systems or components who does not meet any of the qualifications for membership in any other grade.

 Exception: Persons employed by contractors or separate divisions of contractors for the exclusive purpose of designing and/or specifying plumbing systems shall be eligible for membership as Full Members or Associate Members, provided they have fulfilled the experience required as outlined for each respective classification.